- Discover EaseUS

 So how to safely quick format a device without losing any data?
 Follow the tips below, you'll quickly make your drive ready:

-To avoid unnecessary data loss due to quick format, it's always a smart choice that you create a backup in advance.
+To avoid unnecessary data loss due to the quick format, it's always smart to create a backup in advance.
 To do so, you have two options:

-If you don't have a specific need in changing the file system, it's also suggested that you should use the default file system provided by Windows when you quick format a drive.
+If you don't have a specific need to change the file system, it's also suggested that you should use the default file system provided by Windows when you quick format a drive.

 Here, we'll show you how to quick format a hard drive using Disk Management:

 Step 1.
 Connect the external hard drive to your computer.